 At Friday Pulse, we might not be able to help change the weather, increase marketing spend or launch that new product, but we CAN help with making the workplace a less blue place.
 Workplace change comes down to how well people work together.

-How can an organisation create opportunities for people to work well together?
+How can an organization create opportunities for people to work well together?
 To achieve this, many businesses try and define their culture — listing a set of values that they want their employees to adhere to.
-While it does seem like a good idea, a recent study on workplace culture found that only 28% of employees thought their organisation’s values and actions were well aligned.
+While it does seem like a good idea, a recent study on workplace culture found that only 28% of employees thought their organization’s values and actions were well aligned.

 There is a reckoning engulfing the workplace, and it’s not going away.
 Increased scrutiny from employees, investors, and social activists are forcing companies to be more accountable for their actions than ever before.
 That means a culture that encourages positive behaviour, and not one that turns a blind eye to unethical actions.

 As is often the case, high-pressure environments mean that values are sometimes compromised or stretched.
 While “winning at all costs” may have been borderline acceptable in the past, it is clear that few businesses would claim to want to win by unethical behaviour.
 The challenge of improving any workplace is not in defining the culture, but actually “doing it.”

 The thing about culture is that it’s malleable — it changes.
 While the news often focuses on how workplace culture turns rotten, we at Friday Pulse like to focus on how organizational culture can flourish.
 From our research, changing your culture starts with the little things like consistency, celebrating the small victories, and demonstrating professional empathy.

 We’ve talked about consistency in the past, but it’s worth talking about again.
 Consistency is about repeatability of behaviour so that people can know what to expect.
 In practice, it’s about the small interactions with your employees that can build (or erode) trust.
 It’s how you follow up on what your defined values are, and how you go about implementing change.